-- A Student who is currently found responsible for an alcohol policy infraction, and who is not on probation for previous alcohol-related infractions, will attend a meeting in the Dean of Students' office in which the student will receive a verbal admonishment and a description of the consequences for future infractions.
+- 1. A student who is currently found responsible for an alcohol policy infraction, and who is not on probation for previous alcohol or drug-related infractions, will attend a meeting in the Dean of Students' office in which the student will receive a verbal admonishment and a description of the consequences for future infractions.
 This meeting will be followed by a letter which contains the same information.
-In addition, the students may be issued one of the following sanctions: - a.
-The Student may be assigned to an online education class covering the health, safety, academic, and legal consequences of alcohol misuse.
+In addition, the student may be issued one of the following sanctions: - a.
+The student may be assigned to an online education class covering the health, safety, academic, and legal consequences of alcohol or drug misuse.
 Furthermore the student will be required to pass a test on the information provided by the website.
-The student may also be place on probation. - b.
-The student may be assigned to attend an alcohol education course as determined by the Dean of Students' office and may be placed on probation. - 2.
-A student who is already on probation for alcohol infractions, and who is currently found responsible for any other alcohol policy infraction, may be suspended for the university. - If a student is already on probation for an offense not related to alcohol, and is found responsible for an alcohol infraction, it will be at the discretion of the Dean of Students' office to link the two offenses. - 4.
-If a student is under the age of twenty-one and is found responsible for an alcohol violation, a letter will be sent to the parent/guardian notifying them of the student's violation of Mississippi State University's alcohol policy. - If a student is found responsible for an alcohol infraction, that student will pay a fee as decided by the university.
+The student may also be placed on probation. - b.
+The student may be assigned to attend an alcohol or drug education course as determined by the Dean of Students' office and may be placed on probation. - 2.
+A student who is already on probation for alcohol or drug infractions, and who is currently found responsible for any other policy infraction, may be suspended from the university. - If a student is already on probation for an offense not related to alcohol or drug, and is found responsible for an alcohol or drug infraction, it will be at the discretion of the Dean of Students' office to link the two offenses. - If a student is under the age of twenty-one and is found responsible for an alcohol or drug violation, a letter will be sent to the parent/guardian notifying them of the student's violation of Mississippi State University's alcohol or drug policy unless in certain extreme circumstance at the discretion of the Dean of Students Office. - If a student is found responsible for an alcohol or drug infraction, that student will pay a fee as decided by the university.